archerImagine/DiveIntoPython/Chapter_02/ReadMe.md

 * `sys.path` is a list of directory names which forms the search path.
 * All modules are not in `.py` file, few like `sys` modules are built in modules which a made in **C**.
 * We can change the system path by the command `sys.path.append `, till python is running.

+### What's an Object ###

+Why we say everything is an object in Python.
+So the arguments rests on the definition of the word **object**.

+Some programming considers an object to have just methods and attributes.
+Some may want the classes can be sub classed.

+In python neither are the cases, because there are exception to both above rules.

+So in python something is an object because it can be assigned to a variable, or passed as an arguments to a function.